 Aikido, a martial way, for fun, fitness, and self-defense

-Utsusemi Aikikai provides the League City area with instruction in traditional post-war Aikido.
+Utsusemi Aikikai provides the Houston area with instruction in traditional post-war Aikido.
 In Aikido one blends with an attacker’s force to unbalance, subdue, and control him or her.
 At our dojo martial awareness and self-defense are learned through a cooperative training process designed to prevent injuries and allow student to develop at their own pace.
 Aikido is a martial way, meaning the purpose of training is more than the accumulation of techniques, but is a way to better ourselves as human beings.

 “Cooperation is very important in Aikido training.
 Almost all practice is done with a partner, and the relationship between partners must be a manifestation of musubi.
 Both nage and uke bear this responsibility.
 While nage must train to blend with, rather than struggle against, attacks, uke must learn to attack in a way that is appropriate to the technique being studied and to provide the proper conditions for learning.”